 Everglades Alligator Farm

 A trip to the Everglades wouldn’t be complete without a stop at Everglades Alligator Farm.
-South Florida’s oldest alligator farm, this is the perfect place to learn about alligators, watch feeding demonstrations, and catch your first airboat ride exploring the River of Grass.
+South Florida’s oldest alligator farm, it’s the perfect place to learn about alligators, watch feeding demonstrations, and catch your first airboat ride exploring the River of Grass.

 Admission Costs and Operating Hours: The all-inclusive package price is $28 per adult and $21 per child.
 They are open daily from 9 a.m. to 5:30 p.m.